Optimal Quantum Purity Amplification: Math Prerequisite

 Note that all the above concept can be generalized to the case when the representation of $GL(d)$ is a tensor product of both fundamental and anti-fundamental representations, namely $\rho^{\otimes n}\otimes \left(\rho^{\top -1}\right)^{\otimes m}$.
 In this case, we can define generalized (staircase) YDs, YTs, and WTs, which are characterized by the two parameters $n$ and $m$.
 Similarly, we write $\yd{\varsigma}\vdash(n,m)$ to indicate that $\yd{\varsigma}$ is a valid YT for this configuration.

 Here, we outline only the key information needed to complete our proof; for a more detailed discussion, see Ref.~\cite{Ngu23}.
 Recall that in the context of the Bratteli tree, tensoring with a fundamental representation corresponds to adding a box to the original YD, ensuring that the result remains a valid YD.
 Similarly, for anti-fundamental representations, this process corresponds to removing a box.
-The reason is as follows: the anti-fundamental representation, $\overline{\Box}$, is equivalent to the antisymmetric representation with $d-1$ boxes in a column.
-Furthermore, the totally antisymmetric representation with $d$ boxes in a column is simply the 1D determinant representation, allowing us to remove entire columns from the leftmost side of the YD without changing the representation, up to a constant.
-Together, these steps effectively result in removing a single box.
+The reason is as follows: The anti-fundamental representation $\overline{\Box}$ differs from the totally antisymmetric representation with $d - 1$ boxes in a single column by a determinant factor $\det \rho$.
+This one-dimensional determinant representation, in turn, corresponds to the totally antisymmetric representation with $d$ boxes in a column.
+Removing this factor corresponds to deleting a single column of length $d$ from the leftmost side of the YD, resulting in the desired irrep.
+Together, these steps amount to removing a single box from a specific row while preserving the validity of the YD, as illustrated in \cref{fig:removal}.

 We will illustrate this process through a concrete example.
 Suppose $(s)\Vdash (2,1)$.
 Consider the qudit representation with $d \geq 3$, i.e., the YT has a minimum of three rows.
 Suppose we start with the representation $\Yvcentermath1 \young(12)$.
 When we tensor an anti-fundamental representation, to ensure the outcome is a valid YT, one possibility is to remove the box $\Yvcentermath1 \young(2)$.
 In this case, we denote the step by crossing off the box and marking the index, $3$, of the register, as shown in the first pink box from the top in~\cref{fig:mixed_btree}.
 Alternatively, we can remove one box from the last row.
-The $d-3$ rows that we have skipped over are represented as a zig-zag line, as shown in the second pink box from the top in~\cref{fig:mixed_btree}.
+The $d-2$ rows that we have skipped over are represented as a zig-zag line, as shown in the second pink box from the top in~\cref{fig:mixed_btree}.

 There is also a generalization of Schur-Weyl duality for systems with mixed symmetry.
 In this case, the walled-Brauer algebra plays a role analogous to that of the symmetric group algebra $A_{S_n}$ in the standard Schur-Weyl duality, exhibiting a similar duality with the representation of $GL(d)$.